 Personality provides the default settings of our demeanor.
 It too colors value and emotion.
 It is a specific set of traits and a framework for thinking.

 When our thinking is healthy, we reflect humanity’s positive values in our actions.
 This outward effect is generally protective, nurturing, and overall non-judgmental.
 We are social beings, even if we are introverted.

-The outer layer is the cultural narrative.
-It’s the programming that comes from our society.
+The outer layer contains our cultural folklore programming, which comes from religion, and politics.
 This programming can override the natural tendencies of our nature, our instincts, and our personality.
-The cultural narrative is the programming that contains bias and prejudice we are taught.
-It’s the justification for greed, discrimination, and violence.
-This is the level on which religion uses groupthink manipulation tactics to install its programming.
+The cultural narrative is the programming that can contain harmful bias and prejudice.
+It’s easy to spot because it justifies greed, discrimination, and violence.
+It’s the level on which religion uses groupthink manipulation tactics to install its programming.

 Today the market is full of different sources for information about the Enneagram of Personality.
 Sometimes there are authors and teachers to make breakthroughs that expand our knowledge.
 The tri-type theory is an example of how experience and observation enable a new understanding.

 On the other hand, it is common for people to rebrand the same ideas.
 This way, they can sell it as their own.
 For that reason, you’ll find many books and online resources.
 It doesn’t mean that the most recent sources aren’t valid.
 Nor does it mean that some of the more dated resources are valid.